Arian892/Weather-Ai-Chatbot/README.md

 ## 📌 Notes

-- Historical weather data may require a paid plan from OpenWeatherMap.
 - IP-based location detection may be inaccurate if using VPN or proxies.
 - You can enhance this project with:
   - LangChain memory